 Shortage of Resources Supporting Consistent Connections for Foster Youth as they Transition from Foster Care to Independence

 We believe that regardless of whether a young adult was in foster care or not, the key to them successfully transitioning from youth to adulthood is being connected to a strong support system of peers and positive adults who can walk with them as they navigate the initial years of independence and learn valuable lessons from the mistakes that are traditionally associated with young adulthood.
 Unfortunately, there are obstacles in the way of youth gaining these connections before they are set to leave foster care.
-Most of these obstacles can be summarized in the form of 2 key conflicts – preparation vs. protection and program survival vs. responsiveness to clients.
+Most of these obstacles can be summarized in a key conflict – preparation vs. protection.

 The conflict between preparation and protection is best exhibited in the decisions that are made for youth by their guardians.
 When a decision about normal childhood events, like going to a friends house, are to be made, foster youth must first ask their foster parents or other individuals who manage their residential setting.
 Once they approve, the foster parents or residential managers must submit paperwork to the child’s caseworker, and only when the paperwork is approved may the youth participate in a normal life event.
 With most of the same societal risks involved, parents of youth who are not in foster care are able to directly make decisions about the daily lives of their youth.
 Understanding the risks that youth face today, we understand the importance of protection, but at what level do we sacrifice the ability of foster youth to progressively learn how to make decisions on their own?